davidb2/davidb2.github.io-old/_reviews/books.md

       <td>1976</td>
       <td>Richard Dawkins</td>
       <td>
-        an argument for a gene-centered perspective of natural selection and evolution.
+        genes, memes, and evolutionary game theory: an argument for a gene-centered perspective of natural selection and evolution. fantastic writing, especially with the abstractions of the vehicles vs. the replicators.
+        Dawkins says that <i>The Immortal Gene</i> would have made for a more accurate title as the contents of the book are purely descriptive.
+        [evolutionary biology]
       </td>
     </tr>